CBO provides budgetary and economic information in a variety of ways and at various points in the legislative process.

 CBO provides the Congress with budget projections beyond the standard 10-year budget window.
-Those projections focus primarily on the coming 25 years but also look 75 years ahead in a more limited way.
-The projections show the effects of demographic trends, economic developments, and rising health care costs on federal spending, revenues, and deficits.
+Those projections, which focus primarily on the coming 25 years, show the effects of demographic trends, economic developments, and rising health care costs on federal spending, revenues, and deficits.
 The assumptions about federal spending and revenue policies used for the long-term budget projections match those underlying the agency’s 10-year baseline for the first decade and are extended in a similar way to later years.
 The report also shows the long-term budgetary and economic effects of some alternative policies.

 CBO provides formal, written estimates of the cost of virtually every bill approved by Congressional committees to show how the bill would affect spending or revenues over the next 5 or 10 years, depending on the type of spending involved.
 Each cost estimate describes the basis for the estimate.
 For most tax legislation, CBO uses estimates provided by the staff of the Joint Committee on Taxation, a separate group that works closely with the Congressional tax-writing committees.
 In addition to formal, written estimates for bills approved by committees, CBO provides a far greater number of informal, preliminary estimates as committees are considering what legislation to advance, as amendments to legislation are being debated, and at other stages in the legislative process.